White Shark (novel): Miniseries adaptation

-White Shark was adapted into a 1997 miniseries called Creature.
-The film was set at a top secret island military base instead of a science lab.
-Additionally, instead of an amphibious human, the titular creature was redesigned as a human/great white shark hybrid capable of evolving legs, arms and lungs.
-It starred Craig T. Nelson as Simon Chase and Kim Cattrall as Dr. Amanda Mason (instead of Macy).
+White Shark was adapted into Creature, a 1997 TV miniseries.
+Its setting was changed from a science laboratory to a top secret island military base.
+Additionally, instead of an amphibious human, the titular creature was redesigned as a human and great white shark hybrid capable of evolving legs, arms, and lungs.

+Creature stars Craig T. Nelson as Simon Chase and Kim Cattrall as Dr. Amanda Mason (instead of Macy).
 It was primarily filmed on the Caribbean island of St. Lucia and in Vancouver.
 To take advantage of the miniseries' publicity and to avoid confusion with sharks, the book was republished as Creature in 1997.

+Reception

+A review in Kirkus Reviews found the book was efficiently told but predictable.
+Timothy Foote, writing for The New York Times, was more negative and found the whole novel to be a mere recycling and assemblage of worn-out fictional elements amid personal clichéd reflections on environment.